Table of Contents

 Economic Substance is the center of attention to any “no or only nominal tax” offshore jurisdiction, including the British Virgin Islands.

-On 30 January 2019, some amendments were ratified to the Act (the “Economic Substance Act”).
+On 30 January 2019, some amendments to the Act (the “Economic Substance Act”) were ratified.

 On 22 April 2019, the draft International Tax Authority Economic Substance Code (the “Guidance”) was introduced with several supplements to the previous version of the Economic Substance Act.

-The Economic Substance (Companies and Limited Partnerships) (Amendment) Act 2021 has officially come into force on 29 June 2021.
+On 29 June 2021, the Economic Substance (Companies and Limited Partnerships) (Amendment) Act 2021 has officially come into force.
 This is after some amendments were made to the Economic Substance (Companies and Limited Partnerships) Act, 2018 (ESA).

 The key points are related to the limited partnerships without legal personality and clarification that “investment fund business” is not considered a relevant activity.

-The update ensures that all BVI limited partnerships (with or without legal personality) are now considered to be a “legal entity”.
-Therefore, they now fall within the scope of Economic Substance Regulations.
+The update ensures that all BVI limited partnerships (with or without legal personality) are now considered a “legal entity”.
+Therefore, they now fall within the scope of the Economic Substance Regulations.